Ten Ways to Protest as a Parent, When The World Seems Terrible

-Ten tangible things you can do, as a parent, when the world seems terrible
+Here are ten tangible things you can do to protest as a parent, when the world seems terrible.

 There’s a good summary over on Cup of Jo about the ongoing horrors of family separation at the US border which has stunned every compassionate person in the world this week.
 But in addition, so much lately, from Brexit to refugees via pretty much everything in the UK and even sexist comments about female World Cup commentators has left me wanting to run around screaming at the top of my voice.